A calendar showing dates

 How to Tell the Date in Italian

-Being able to talk about dates is an essential part of communication.
-Whether you're mentioning today’s date or referring to an important event, knowing how to express dates in Italian will help you sound fluent and confident.
-Luckily, the structure of dates in Italian is quite similar to English!
+Being able to talk about dates is an essential part of communication in any language.
+Whether you’re making plans, talking about birthdays, referring to historical events, or simply stating today’s date, knowing how to express dates in Italian will make you sound fluent and confident.
+The good news is that the structure of dates in Italian is quite similar to English, but with some key differences in vocabulary and grammar that are worth mastering.

 How to Ask for the Date